numbas/Numbas/README.md

 See [our page on contributing to Numbas](http://www.numbas.org.uk/contributing-to-numbas/) for more information on how you can help.

-We keep a list of tasks specifically for new contributors, under [the up-for-grabs label](https://github.com/numbas/Numbas/labels/up-for-grabs).
-There's [a corresponding list in the editor repository](https://github.com/numbas/editor/labels/up-for-grabs), too.
+We keep a list of tasks specifically for new contributors, under the [good-first-issue label](https://github.com/numbas/Numbas/labels/good%20first%20issue).
+There's [a corresponding list in the editor repository](https://github.com/numbas/editor/labels/good%20first%20issue), too.
 These tasks should be fairly straightforward to implement without much knowledge of how all the code fits together.

 This repository is just one part of the Numbas ecosystem.
 See [the numbas organisation](http://github.com/numbas) for the other pieces, including the web-based editor, extensions, and VLE integrations.